 Airlines With the Cheapest Flights

-Now that we’ve seen where you can go, you may be wondering who will get you there.
+Now that we’ve seen where you can go, you may wonder who will get you there.
 If you want to know who has the cheapest flights right now, a few airlines stand out.

 Alaska Airlines is one of the beloved budget carriers on the US west coast.
-This airline operates a fleet made up almost exclusively of Boeing 737s used for short to medium-haul routes.
+This airline operates a fleet almost exclusively of Boeing 737s used for short to medium-haul routes.

 Most flights operated by Spirit face heavy competition from the legacy carriers, which is only good for the average traveler who benefits from lower prices across the board.